alhajee/ckan/doc/maintaining/getting-started.rst

       |activate|
       cd |virtualenv|/src/ckan

-You have to create your first CKAN sysadmin user from the command line.
+You have to create your first FMLD sysadmin user from the command line.
 For example, to create a new user called ``seanh`` and make him a sysadmin:

 .. parsed-literal::